richardcase/paymentssvc/docs/design.md

 * We want to keep a history of changes to payments
 * Multiple versions of the service should be supported

-Given a better understanding of the domain we'd change the API to better follow the [modelling advice by Thoughtworks](https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling):
+Given a better understanding of the domain we'd change the API to better follow the [modelling advice by ThoughtWorks](https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling):

 * avoid creating an overly CRUDy API for payments
 * follow a **REST without PUT** approach
 * capture intent of a change to a payment

 ## Design

 We will be following a CQRS with ES (event sourcing) approach with the events and read models stored in mongodb.
 CQRS with ES has been chosen so that we have a complete history of all the changes to a payment.
-To aid with the implementation we will us [Event Horizon](https://github.com/looplab/eventhorizon).
+To aid with the implementation we will use [Event Horizon](https://github.com/looplab/eventhorizon).

 ![design](images/design.png)

 The general approach is that operations that mutate payments (create, update and delete) will be translated into commands in the HTTP handlers.
-And likewise, operations that query payments will query the read model.
+And operations that query payments will use the read model.

-This design is eventually consistent in there is a slight delay between an event being written to the event database and the read model being updated.
+This design is eventually consistent in that there is a slight delay between an event being written to the event database and the read model being updated.
 In this first implementation we will be using an in-memory event bus.
 However in the future we will split the service into 2 parts (i.e. a payments query and a payments processor service) with Kafka.

-We will follow a schema first approach when building the RESTful api.
-For the definition we will use OpenAPI 2 (a.k.a Swagger 2).
+We will follow a schema first approach when building the RESTful API portion of the service.
+For the API definition we will use OpenAPI 2 (a.k.a Swagger 2).
 Our service will have the following endpoints:

 | Method | Path | Purpose |
 | ---------- | ------ | ----------- |